Tangram: Paradoxes

 A tangram paradox is a dissection fallacy: Two figures composed with the same set of pieces, one of which seems to be a proper subset of the other.
-One famous paradox is that of the two monks, attributed to Dudeney, which consists of two similar shapes, one with and the other missing a foot.
+One famous paradox is that of the two monks, attributed to Henry Dudeney, which consists of two similar shapes, one with and the other missing a foot.
 In reality, the area of the foot is compensated for in the second figure by a subtly larger body.

 The two-monks paradox – two similar shapes but one missing a foot:

 The Magic Dice Cup tangram paradox – from Sam Loyd's book The 8th Book of Tan (1903).
 Each of these cups was composed using the same seven geometric shapes.
 But the first cup is whole, and the others contain vacancies of different sizes.
 (Notice that the one on the left is slightly shorter than the other two.
 The one in the middle is ever-so-slightly wider than the one on the right, and the one on the left is narrower still.)

 Clipped square tangram paradox – from Loyd's book The Eighth Book of Tan (1903):

 Number of configurations

-Over 6500 different tangram problems have been created from 19th century texts alone, and the current number is ever-growing.
-Fu Traing Wang and Chuan-Chin Hsiung proved in 1942 that there are only thirteen convex tangram configurations (config segment drawn between any two points on the configuration's edge always pass through the configuration's interior, i.e., configurations with no recesses in the outline).
+Over 6500 different tangram problems have been created from 19th-century texts alone, and the current number is ever-growing.
+Fu Traing Wang and Chuan-Chih Hsiung proved in 1942 that there are only thirteen convex tangram configurations (segments drawn between any two points on the configuration are always completely contained inside the configuration, i.e., configurations with no recesses in the outline).